-To be fully admitted to Southeastern, first-time freshmen who graduate from a Louisiana public or private high school must meet the following three criteria:
+To be fully admitted to Southeastern, first-time freshmen who graduate from a Louisiana state approved public or private high school must meet the following four criteria:

-- 1. Completion of the Regents High School Core Curriculum (See the "Regents Core.")

-- AND

-- 2. Have no more than one developmental course requirement.
-(See definition of "Developmental Courses.")
+- 1. Completion of the Regents High School Core 4 Curriculum.
+(See the Regents Core 4 Curriculum.)
+AND - 2.
+Have no more than one developmental course requirement.
+(See definition of Developmental Courses.)

-- AND

-- 3. Have a minimum High School GPA of 2.0